Dpdl-io/DpdlEngine/doc/Dpdl_embedded_C_libs.md

 &copy; 2003

-## This is the minimal C library documentation for the embedded C code execution Mode (1) -> Interpreted
+## This is the minimal C library documentation for the embedded C code execution (Mode 1 -> interpreted)

 Example: